ALZ-AI/diagnose-alzheimer/api/README.md

 # Serverless - AWS Python Docker

-This project has been generated using the `aws-nodejs-docker` template from the [Serverless framework](https://www.serverless.com/).
+This project has been generated using the `aws-python-docker` template from the [Serverless framework](https://www.serverless.com/).

 For detailed instructions, please refer to the [documentation](https://www.serverless.com/framework/docs/providers/aws/).